vicinityh2020/vicinity-agent/docs/TD.md

 ## Serialization of Thing Descriptions

-**In current Agent Service implementation, the Client node may contain multiple agents, containing multiple adapters.** That means, one agent service may serve multiple agents (one per client node), agents support adapters for multiple different infrastructures (per each specific infrastructure, there must exist specific Adapter).
+**In current Agent Service implementation, it is possible to manage multiple agents, containing multiple adapters, exposing mulriple objects.** That means, one agent service may serve multiple agents (one per deployment instance), agents support adapters for multiple different infrastructures (per each specific infrastructure, there must exist specific Adapter).
 When multiple adapters are used, It is necessary to recognize, where the objects are located.
 So, there must exist persistent unique identifier of each Agent and also Adapter.
 Identifier of Adapter must be unique within the whole Agent Service.
 That means: each adapter used by same agent service must use unique identifier.